 Technique is optional; spraying is fast, but be sure to back-roll.
 Rolling is fine too, but it may be difficult to get enough on with a roller.
 With spraying, you can better control how much material goes on before rolling it out.

 Painting brick is like baking pie: it’s good, it’s American, it’s the right thing to do.

 Sanding is a lot of work, but is it really that necessary?
 In some conditions, yes, it is inescapable.
 In other cases, it’s optional.

-First, the must do sanding scenario: oil trim, no matter what you intend to paint over the oil, it must be sanded first.
-Oil paint dries to a very hard finish, it’s the main reason for the legacy of durability oil paint enjoys; oil finishes are also renowned for wash-ability – thanks again to the hard finish.
+First, the must-do sanding scenario: oil trim, no matter what you intend to paint over the oil, it must be sanded first.
+Oil-based paint dries to a very hard finish, it’s the main reason for the legacy of durability oil paint enjoys; oil finishes are also renowned for wash-ability – thanks again to the hard finish.

 The hardness of the finish is also the fly in the ointment when it comes to repainting over it.
 That hard finish needs to be roughed up a little bit before anything new will adhere properly to it – even primer!

 The reasons are two: first, sanding creates a mechanical bond; a rough surface for the primer to stick to is better than a smooth glossy one.
 Imagine pouring a thimble of paint on your cars’ windshield, and another thimble on your driveway; which one is easier to remove?